-- Frequency response analysis is intended for use on structures that are subjected to constant sinusoidal excitation.
+- Frequency Response – Frequency response analysis is intended for use on structures that are subjected to constant sinusoidal excitation.
 The excitation loads are defined in the frequency domain.
 Rotating machinery often fit into this class, so this analysis technique is applicable in a fairly wide range of scenarios.
 It takes some time to understand and work effectively with the output obtained from a frequency response analysis, but the advantages gained in terms of solving time and the size of simulation output files, make it very helpful when solving applicable problems.
-Figure 3 depicts a sinusoidal time domain signal at the top, with its frequency domain representation below (following from a FFT (Fast Fourier Transform)).
-Structures subjected to loading of this form can be analysed using frequency response methods.
+Figure 3 depicts a typical frequency response plot where the displacement magnitude at a specific location on the structure is plotted as a function for the forcing frequency.
 The interested reader is referred to Frequency Response Analysis – What is it? for more information.

 Two approaches can be used when solving transient and frequency response simulations: